ryepdx/gulp-ethertest/README.md

 # gulp-ethertest

 ## What is it?
 A through-stream that collects compiled test contracts passed through it and runs them upon closing.
 Inspired by my desire to incorporate testing contracts into my Gulp workflow.
 That said, I'm a Gulp newbie and not really familiar with Javascript's streams concept yet, so I'm sure there are things that can be improved regarding my approach.
 Pull requests are always welcome.
-(And my apologies for the messy code.)

 ## How do I install it?